buckket/go-mastopush/README.md

 ## Limitations

 - Only supports `aesgcm` and not `aes128gcm`.
 Which is fine, because Mastodon only uses the former.
-  But implementing the later should straight forward as well.
+  But implementing the later should be straight forward as well, as parsing the HTTP request headers is no longer necessary.
 - Documentation is still lacking.

 ## Notes